Visiting Kew Gardens London: A Complete Guide for 2026

 By tube

-I would highly recommend taking the subway from London to Kew Gardens.
+I would highly recommend taking the underground from London to Kew Gardens.

-The District Line’s Kew Garden station is just a ten-minute walk through a lovely neighborhood from the garden gate.
+The District Line’s Kew Gardens station is just a ten-minute walk through a lovely neighborhood from the garden gate.

 On our most recent visit, we chose to eat at an outdoor table Ma Cuisine Kew, just steps from the train station, but there are also some great options inside Kew Gardens (see below)